eiurur/Kantsu/README.md

 # Kantsu

-Open directly the movie page from movie.eroterest.net.
+Open directly the movie page from eroterest.net and movie.eroterest.net.

-NOTE: In order to use it, you need to start [a relay server](https://github.com/eiurur/Kantsu-server).
+**NOTE: In order to use it, you need to start [a relay server](https://github.com/eiurur/Kantsu-server).**

 ## Status